 Haunted Savannah Pub Crawl

 If you don’t want to walk or pedal around the haunted streets, jump on one of the many Savannah trolley tours.
-Old Savannah Tours is a two-hour trolley tour that will introduce you to some the most famous spirits in Savannah.
-This tour will also take you inside some of the most haunted spots, including the rum cellar at The Pirate’s House.
+Historic Tours of America has a two-hour trolley tour that will introduce you to some of the most famous spirits in Savannah.
+This tour will also take you inside some of the most haunted spots.

 What to do in Savannah GA